Automated Node Remediation with AutoClusters

 Node Remediation History

-You can view the history of remediation events in a cluster in the UI Cluster page on the AutoClusters tab next to the Details tab.
+You can view the history of remediation events for a cluster on the Remediations tab in the cluster detail view.

 Edge Cases and Limitations

-While AutoClusters is designed to handle failures automatically, there are some important cases to be aware of:
+While AutoClusters is designed to handle failures automatically, there are some important things to be aware of:

-- Remediation Failures: If the triggered remediation action fails for any reason (e.g. no spare nodes are available to replace the unhealthy one), the remediation process will be aborted, you will be notified via email, and our support team will be notified to assist.
+- Remediation Failures: If the triggered remediation action fails for any reason (e.g. no spare nodes are available to replace the unhealthy one), the remediation process will be aborted, you will be notified, and our support team will be notified to assist.

 - Excessive Remediations: If a high number of remediation actions are triggered in a short time period, circuit breakers will pause future remediations and our support team will step in to investigate and address underlying causes.